sherbeenyy/design-patterns-explained/Readme.md

 My objective is to create a resource that is both educational and reusable, for myself and for others who wish to strengthen their understanding of maintainable, scalable, and well-structured software design.

 ---
+## LICENCE

+This repository is licensed under the MIT License.
+You are free to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the material.

+See the [LICENSE](LICENSE) file for full details.

+---

 Good luck all !
 Ahmed Hesham Elsherbeeny